InteractiveLearner/interactivelearner-gis/README.md

 - [ ] Geodatabases
 - [ ] Resources

-## Planned Features for a Better Learning Experience
+## Planned features for a better learning experience

 The incomplete features are mentioned in the [Issues](https://github.com/InteractiveLearner/interactivelearner-gis/issues) tab under the *Enhancement* label.